CSCfi/csc-user-guide/docs/apps/rstudio.md

 ## Available

-For running R and RStudio on Puhti, please see the user documentation for [`r-env-singularity`](r-env-singularity.md).
+For running R and RStudio on Puhti-rhel7, please see the user documentation for [`r-env-singularity`](r-env-singularity.md).

 ## License